 Tough, long, unique questions DEMAND that your conceptual skills are super solid.
 And that means putting in the hours.

 You could skip a small weightage subject in Level I or II, hope to pass and you probably did.
-You can’t afford to ignore anything in Level III.
+You can’t afford to ignore anything in Level III CFA program.
 Weakness in any subject can be fatal as one essay question/item set on a topic you ignored can damage your chances.
 Do NOT try and game the exam

 Learn to WRITE well.
 It may sound obvious but it is more critical than you think.
 Essays are major time burners and one big reason for failures is the inability to write quickly, concisely and clearly under stress.
 Practice as you study- write down the answers

-Work out the examples from the CFA Curriculum (CFAC) and also the end of chapter problems in the CFAC.
-The CFAC is your BEST friend in Level III - you should rely on this far more than in any other level.
+Work out the examples from the CFA curriculum (CFAC) and also the end of chapter problems in the CFAC.
+The CFAC is your BEST friend in Level III CFA program - you should rely on this far more than in any other level.

 It’s the only level for which CFA Institute releases past actual exam questions (with guideline answers) and they do this only for the morning (essay) section.
 These are available to all candidates for the last 3 years.
 You MUST work out all questions to get a good flavor of the actual exam

-Level III is a way lot more stuff so start revision earlier than you did for Level II.
+The Level III CFA prorgam is a way lot more stuff so start revision earlier than you did for Level II CFA program.
 At least 4 weeks of intense revision is required

-Kaplan Genesis has arguably the best Level III support system in the region.
-With many full time CFA trainers (all of whom have delivered multiple Level III sessions), Level III review courses, Level III revision courses and a proprietary Level III e-learning system, we have always been the Level III trainer of choice.
+Kaplan Genesis has arguably the best Level III CFA program support system in the region.
+With many full time CFA charterholder trainers (all of whom have delivered multiple Level III CFA program sessions), Level III CFA program review courses, Level III CFA program revision courses and a proprietary Level III CFA program e-learning system, we have always been the Level III CFA program trainer of choice.